Published: October 25, 2018 • Last updated: June 23, 2020 at 17:00 pm

 Once the terms of your consumer proposal have been accepted and approved in court, in my view you are free to turn your attention to rebuilding your credit score with new credit cards too.

 Not every trustee feels this way.

-I do occasionally meet clients who believe they were told by their trustee that if they apply for new credit while in their consumer proposal, that the trustee would cancel and void the consumer proposal.
+I do occasionally meet clients who believe they were told by their trustees that if they apply for new credit while in their consumer proposal, the trustee would cancel and void the consumer proposal.

 I like to think they just misheard what was explained to them, as this feels totally wrong to me.
 If you are not sure, reach out to the Office of the Superintendent of Bankruptcy and ask their advice.